-- What is a GP Generalist?
+- What is a vocational GP?

-Being a GP generalist means rather than specialising in one or more areas, you specialise in them all; this allows you to see a true variety of medicine.
+Being a vocational GP means rather than specialising in one or more areas, you specialise in them all; this allows you to see a true variety of medicine.
 Because GPs are often the first port of call, an invaluable service, it means anything can walk through your door, and the variety and scope of medicine you will encounter can be equally rewarding and challenging.

-- Exploring specialities
+- Exploring specialties